 3. Testing and Compliance: BIS accepts type tests from BIS-recognized labs, and third-party BIS-recognized laboratories' test reports can be used as well, provided the report is not more than a year old as of the submission of the application.

-4. Grant of License: If the audit and testing are completed successfully, the BIS authority can issue a license for the product under Scheme X. The Standard Mark will bear the license number and Indian Standard reference.
+4. Grant of License: If the audit and testing are completed successfully, the BIS authority can issue a license for the product under Scheme X. The standard mark will bear the license number and Indian Standard reference.

 BIS Scheme X Certification is a necessary compliance; this certification confirms the product meets the Indian quality and safety standard.
 Allowing it to be sold in the Indian market.
 With Scheme X certification under the BIS Testing and Certification scheme, manufacturers will improve their credibility in the market, ensure consumer safety, and prevent regulatory enforcement against them.